unioslo/tsd-file-api/README.md

 1. Create a new file (or replace an existing file)
 2. Append to an existing file
+3. Stream content

 Creating and replacing files are the same operation for the API: to initiate this the client performs a HTTP `PUT` operation on the appropriate endpoint, naming the resource (filename) in question.
 This operation is idempotent - that is, if you `PUT` the same data multiple times to the same filename, the contents will not change.

 Appending to a file is accomplished by performing either HTTP `POST` (which is _not_ idempotent) or `PATCH`.
 This is useful when uploading different parts of the same file in different HTTP requests.
 By doing a `POST` or a `PATCH`, the client is deliberately _modifying_ a resource.
 The API provides no idempotency guarantees when clients perform `POST` or `PATCH`.

+Streaming content is accomplished by initiation a `POST` or `PATCH` with `Transfer-Encoding: chunked`.
+Incoming data is written to a filename specified by the client.

 ## Two endpoints for uploading files